enkidevs/curriculum/lua/lua-core/conditional-statements-in-lua-ii/if-else-in-lua-i.md

 ---

-# if-else Statements
+# if-then-else Statements

 ---
 ## Content

 Previously, we've established that `if` statements execute code based on conditions.

-Now we introduce `if-else` statements, used to execute more than one code block based on certain conditions.
+Now we introduce `if-then-else` statements[1], used to execute more than one code block based on certain conditions.
 In other words, we're providing code to be executed if a condition is not met!

-The basic syntax for an `if-else` statement uses `if` and `else` as keywords.
+The basic syntax for an `if-then-else` statement uses `if` and `else` as keywords.

 The format is as follows:
 ```lua